 We recognize the health disparities of people of color, people from working class backgrounds, women and LGBTQ people.
 We believe that the experiences of these communities must be valued in the work we do.
 Hence, we strongly encourage applications from people with these identities or who are members of other marginalized communities.
 For immediate consideration, please submit a resume and cover letter with our application form.

-Portland Mental Health & Wellness is a thriving private practice and training practice with two locations in SE and SW Portland.
+Portland Mental Health & Wellness is a thriving private practice and training practice with three locations in SE and SW Portland.
 We are a collaboration of psychologists, psychiatric prescribers, counselors, marriage and family therapists and our trainees.
 We emphasize relationship first and foremost and diagnosis and treatment from within that relationship.

 We strongly emphasize trauma informed care, cultural competency, establishing comfort and safety for patients, and coordination of care with primary care doctors, specialists, pediatricians, schools, and other mental health clinicians.